-Password managers are completely secure, they do NOT save a plain text form of your password, instead they are stored in an encrypted format that no one can decrypt without the master pass.
+Password managers are entirely secure, they do NOT save a plain text form of your password, instead, they are stored in an encrypted format that no one can decrypt without the master pass.

 3. Hybrid - Best of Both Worlds

-Best strategy will be by utilizing both, The Diary, and The Password Manager.
-To plan that out, we recommend you to store your personal email passwords and your master pass in the Diary (following the correct guidelines for creating a passwords), then storing the utilities, apps, social media, and logins for websites on Your Password Manager.
-Now if you do happen to lose your master pass that you created for your Password Manager, you can recover all other applications through your emails.
+The best strategy will be by utilizing both, The Diary, and The Password Manager.
+To plan that out, we recommend you to store your personal email passwords and your master pass in the Diary (following the correct guidelines for creating a password), then store the utilities, apps, social media, and logins for websites on Your Password Manager.
+Now if you do happen to lose the master pass that you created for your Password Manager, you can recover all other applications through your emails.

 Red Flags And Possible Attacks

-If you followed one of the methods above, the chance of gaining control of your personal/business accounts have increased greatly, but that does not mean you’re completely safe.
+If you followed one of the methods above, the chance of gaining control of your personal/business accounts has increased greatly, but that does not mean you’re completely safe.

 The possible attack vectors hackers, and malicious people can use against you will be: